 After advising the group CEO of their intention to do so, directors may attend any committee or subsidiary board meeting, and have unrestricted access to any executive, manager or employee in the group, as well as to any information generated by the group.
 In addition, the company provides training to directors, as required.

 INDEPENDENT NON-EXECUTIVE DIRECTORS

-This year, Kuben Pillay, Roberto Rossi and Michael Mendelowitz will retire by rotation and are standing for re-election at the AGM.
+This year, Mark Herskovits, David Hurwitz, Jonathan Jawno and Phumzile Langeni will retire by rotation and are standing for re-election at the AGM.
 These directors have been appraised by the board and their re-election is recommended.
-In addition, Diane Radley and Buhle Hanise, who were appointed in the 2018 and 2019 financial years respectively, will also be nominated for election as directors.
+In addition, Sean Doherty, who was appointed in the 2019 financial year, will also be nominated for election as a director.